 black and white film.

-In my travels some of my adventures include Running With the Bulls in Pamplona, Spain at The Festival of San Fermin, sipping Mint Juleps and watching The Southern Belles beautifully dressed in their flowing long dresses, colorful wide brimmed sun hats, and finery at The Kentucky Derby, sleeping on the beaches on the Island of Ibiza in The Mediterranean Sea, riding my old shovelhead Harley to The Sturgis South Dakota 50th anniversary Harley gathering with about 500,000 other Harley riders including The Hell's Angels and The Outlaws, backpacking through the Swiss Alps and Austria, watching The Detroit Tigers at the World Series, collecting hundreds of pounds of shed Elk antlers in the Rocky Mountains of Wyoming, Idaho and Montana with which to make jewelry and pipes to sell at outdoor Bluegrass Music Festivals, from the Blue Ridge Mountains and Tennessee to The Annual Fiddlers Conventions in Union Grove, North Carolina--absolutely one of the most renegade events that existed for many years before the local politicians worried about the image of this event on their state, and their close allies The County Sheriffs, finally closed it down--after 50 years.
+In my travels some of my adventures include Running With the Bulls in Pamplona, Spain at The Festival of San Fermin, sipping Mint Juleps and watching The Southern Belles beautifully dressed in their flowing long dresses, colorful wide brimmed sun hats, and finery at The Kentucky Derby, sleeping on the beaches on the Island of Ibiza in The Mediterranean Sea, riding my old shovelhead Harley to The Sturgis South Dakota 50th anniversary Harley gathering with about 500,000 other Harley riders including The Hell's Angels and The Outlaws, backpacking through the Swiss Alps and Austria, watching The Detroit Tigers at the World Series, collecting hundreds of pounds of shed Elk antlers in the Rocky Mountains of Wyoming, Idaho and Montana with which to make jewelry and pipes to sell at outdoor Bluegrass Music Festivals, from the Blue Ridge Mountains of Kentucky and Tennessee to The Annual Fiddlers Conventions in Union Grove, North Carolina--absolutely one of the most renegade events that existed for many years before the local politicians worried about the image of this event on their state, and their close allies The County Sheriffs, finally closed it down--after 50 years.
 In another adventure I was run out of town by the Sherriff in Jackson Hole, Wyoming.
-On a trip to the Rocky Mountains another summer I was chased by a buffalo and barely escaped with my life---but that's a whole other story.
-I've been fortunate to have watched and listened to Stevie Ray Vaughn , Dr. John and The Neville Brothers perfoming live on the same night on a midnight riverboat moonlight cruise aboard The Natchez on the Mississippi River in New Orleans.
+On a trip to the Rocky Mountains another summer I was chased by a very large mad buffalo and barely escaped with my life---but that's a whole other story.
+I've been fortunate to have watched and listened to Stevie Ray Vaughn , Dr. John and The Neville Brothers performing live on the same night on a midnight riverboat moonlight cruise aboard The Natchez on the Mississippi River in New Orleans.
 I've been snorkeling inside the remnants of an inactive volcano in the Pacific Ocean, cheered on my favorite drivers at The Indy 500, visited the notorious Kif dens and drank bottles of Heinikens on the edge of the canals in Amsterdam.
 I've been shooting pool at The Boot Hill Saloon at Daytona Bike Week, drinking cask poured red wine from my goatskin bag at the foot of the Eiffel Tower at midnight, and enjoying bratwurst, sauerkraut and large steins of dark beer for breakfast (just like the locals) at a train station just outside of Heidelberg, Germany after spending all night singing German songs at the HofbrauHouse (and not knowing any of the words).
 I still can't speak German.

 I've stood on the top of active Kileauha Volcano in the Pacific and watched the sun set into the mist beyond the New York City skyline from the Empire State Building.
 I have been fishing for shark with rotted Herring for bait to find the most desperate and hungry shark of the pack with a writer friend of mine in the Wild Mangroves off the shores of Old Key West.
 Black Pierre was the Pen Name he used for his books.
 On the back flyleaf where authors sometimes have a photo and short bio, Black Pierre wanted to use a striking photo that he had of himself.
-It pictured him snarling menacingly with a few crooked front yellow teeth gleaming, a black pirate like looking black patch on a string across his right eye.
-In this photo his very long dark cury scraggley hair hangs around him as he glares at the viewer, holding the large red handled hunting knife raised in front of him with his hand tightly clenched---the knife which he himself had made.
+It pictured him snarling menacingly with a few crooked front yellow teeth gleaming, a black pirate like looking black patch on a string across his right eye (which he always wore).
+In this photo his very long dark curly scraggly hair hangs around him as he glares at the viewer, holding the large red handled hunting knife raised in front of him with his hand tightly clenched---the knife which he himself had made.
 His first book was about a pioneer traveling the country from brothel to brothel and his subsequent adventures in the Wild West of the early 1840's.
 He was one of the most artistic and talented friends I've ever known.
 He died early last spring in a freak incident in the National Forrest in Oregon which bordered his cabin.
 He fell into a deep ravine and during that night he died of exposure.
 I miss him a lot.
 He was a renaissance man, artist and dear friend.